Code-Institute-Submissions/artontray-PROJECT3/README.md

 ![Main page with Cowsay](assets/images/readme-images/explainthegame.png)

 Some basics informations around this game :
-- The player plays against the computer.
+- The user plays against the computer.
 - The player select a level of difficulty which will give to computer a specific range where to select a number
 - Time is starting to run when computer inform the player that a number has been selected
 - The player can guess the computer's number as many time as he wants but time is running
-- The aim is to guess the computer's number in a such short time
+- The aim is to guess the computer's number as fast as possible!
-- When the player enter the computer 's number, the Time stops and computer calculates Time on-game
+- When the player enter the computer 's selected number, the Time stops and computer calculates Time on-game
 - Time is calculated in second and Time on-game will determinate the position of the player into the score tab
 - A message is displayed to show up the player his position in the score tab